Metropolitan City of Messina

-It has 595,948 inhabitants as of 2025.
+With a population of 594,074, it is the 12th most populous out of the 15 metropolitan cities in the country.
 According to Eurostat in 2014, the FUA of the metropolitan area of Messina had 277,584 inhabitants.
 The nearby archipelago of Aeolian Islands is also administratively a part of the Metropolitan City of Messina.

 History

 It was first created by the reform of local authorities (Law 142/1990) and then established on 15 August 2015.

 Geography

 The metropolitan city borders with the Metropolitan City of Palermo (the former province of Palermo), the Metropolitan City of Catania (the former province of Catania) and the province of Enna.
 Part of its territory includes the Metropolitan area of the Strait of Messina, shared with Reggio Calabria.